Flipkart Women's Day Sale 2019 Has Kicked Off With These Offers

 Flipkart Women's Day sale has just kicked off with deals on mobile phones, tablets, laptops, TVs, and more.
 The two-day sale will also provide a number of bundled offers apart from flat discounts.
 The Walmart-owned company has tied up with HDFC Bank to offer no-cost EMI payment options to the bank's debit and credit card users as well.
-The smartphones from Asus, Xiaomi, Samsung, Apple, and other companies will be available at discounted prices during the sale.
+The smartphones from Asus, Xiaomi, Samsung, Honor, Apple, and other companies will be available at discounted prices during the sale.
+Some of the popular phones available with discounts during the Flipkart sale are ZenFone 5Z, Redmi Note 6 Pro, and iPhone XR.
 In addition, Flipkart will also run flash sales during the period.

 Flipkart Women's Day sale 2019: Offers on mobile phones, and more